bertozzivill/train-the-trainers/episodes/live-coding.md

 ## Anticipate the Impact

-List some advantages and challenges of participatory live coding from both a learner's and an instructor's point of view in the Etherpad.
+List some advantages and challenges of participatory live coding from both a learner's and an instructor's point of view.

 This discussion should take about 5 minutes.